shaunxcode/chet/README.markdown

 	output(
 		divs(klass, 'box', 'a', 'b', 'c'));

-CSS is supported in a similar manner allowing mixins, inheritance etc. much like turbine.
+CSS is supported in a similar manner allowing mixins, inheritance etc. much like turbine, https://github.com/SirPepe/Turbine,  (in fact the examples below are mostly adapted from the turbine docs).
 All css properties are defined as constants with any dash being replaced with an underscore.

 	output(
 		style(